johntherriiiippper/SlickCats-HeadOfBadmin/README.md

 1. bookmark any page
 2. go to the page and right click or double tap, then on the dropdown menu click on edit. <img width="348" alt="Screenshot 2023-04-14 at 4 42 25 PM" src="https://user-images.githubusercontent.com/130019697/232160100-04c442fe-2e4d-4bae-9bfa-32ce730bbece.png"> then in name section you can rename it to whatever you would like(optional), and then in the url section delete everything and then add "Javascript: (paste in your code)" <img width="503" alt="Screenshot 2023-04-14 at 4 44 11 PM" src="https://user-images.githubusercontent.com/130019697/232160338-181a52ed-3f08-4b3a-b273-6bbd72569763.png">
 3. Done, to use it just click on it

+# How do I disable my stupid blocking extension(securely, GoGuardian, etc...)
+1. check chromeOS version, if its above v108 you probably need a downgrade
+2. Go to the Github Page: https://github.com/3kh0/ext-remover
+3. Then